 Double rooms from £177.37 (€207), including tax at 10 per cent.

 Please note that the pool is not accessible for guests with reduced mobility.

 Rooftop relaxation and massage area, library, free WiFi throughout and parking (€25 a night, space is limited so book in advance to guarantee a spot).
 In rooms: flatscreen TV and coffeemaker.

 Our favourite rooms

 Las Casas’ rooms are all cat-swingingly spacious, so there’s no need to go for a Suite unless size really does matter.
-We like the front-facing Double Superiors, which have wide French doors.
-All rooms look out over the main courtyard, and are decorated with elegant simplicity – whitewashed walls, slate floors, cast-iron beds – colourfully spiced with contemporary art pieces and Indian carvings.
+We like the front-facing Delxue Doubles, which have wide French doors.
+All rooms look out over the main 18th-century courtyard, and are decorated with elegant simplicity – pale walls, tiled floors – colourfully spiced with contemporary art pieces and traditional Andalusian ceramics.

 The little rooftop pool is lined with potted cactuses and blue-cushioned loungers.
 You can help yourself to fresh oranges left in baskets around the terrace.

-Las Casas del Rey also has a small relaxation area and a solarium beside the pool.
+Las Casas del Rey doesn't have a spa, but there's a small relaxation area and a solarium beside the pool.
 Ayurvedic, Thai, shiatsu and aromatherapy massages are on offer in the four treatment rooms.